 (b) The value of "P" will not exceed 10.

-(c) If any of the PSAs were issued under ORS 468.996, the value of "P" will be 10.
+(c) If any of the PSAs were issued under ORS 468.996, the final value of "P" will be 10.

-(d) In determining the value of "P," the department will:
+(d) In determining the value of "P," DEQ will:

 (A) Reduce the value of "P" by:

-(i) 2 if all the formal enforcement actions in which PSAs were cited were issued more than three years before the date the current violation occurred.
+(i) 2 if all the FEAs in which PSAs were cited were issued more than three years before the date the current violation occurred.

-(ii) 4 if all the formal enforcement actions in which PSAs were cited were issued more than five years before the date the current violation occurred.
+(ii) 4 if all the FEAs in which PSAs were cited were issued more than five years before the date the current violation occurred.

 (B) Include the PSAs:

-(i) At all facilities owned or operated by the same violator within the state of Oregon; and
+(i) At all facilities owned or operated by the same respondent within the state of Oregon; and

 (ii) That involved the same media (air, water or land) as the violations that are the subject of the current FEA.